imchintan/flash-mobileapp/README.md

 ```

 `react-native run-ios` or `react-native run-android` is just one way to run your app.
 You can also run it directly from within Xcode and Android Studio respectively or [Nuclide](https://nuclide.io/).
 You can refer [React Native Get Started](https://facebook.github.io/react-native/docs/getting-started.html) guide for more info.

+#### For Xcode 10 issue
+- `'config.h' file not found`.

+    It will fixed by following this steps.
+[Read more](https://github.com/facebook/react-native/issues/14382#issuecomment-313163119)
+    1. Close Xcode.
+    2. Run the following commands in a Terminal at root of source directory:
+    ```bash
+    cd node_modules/react-native/third-party/glog-0.3.4/ && ../../scripts/ios-configure-glog.sh && cd ../../../../
+    ```
+    3. Open Xcode and try building the Project.
+- error: Build input file cannot be found: 'node_modules/react-native/Libraries/WebSocket/libfishhook.a'

+    Remove and add again `libfishhook.a` from Xcode and the path issue will resolve.
+[Read more](https://github.com/facebook/react-native/issues/19569#issuecomment-422691829)

 ## Known Issues